When Does Your Dog Need a Ramp?

 - Slipped kneecaps

-Once your dog is at ease and trained to use his dog ramp, you’ll be grateful for the reduced strain on its back and your dog will reach their favorite spots easier and with a lower risk of injury.
-Then you can hang on the couch or snuggle in the bed with your best friend, knowing the advancing age, small build, or other physical challenges won’t keep the two of you from fully enjoying your lives together.
+Once your dog is at ease and trained to use its dog ramp, you’ll be grateful for the reduced strain on its back and your dog will reach its favorite spots easier and with a lower risk of injury.
+Then you can hang on the couch or snuggle in the bed with your four-legged best friend, knowing the advancing age, small build, or other physical challenges won’t keep the two of you from fully enjoying your lives together.

 How Do You Train a Dog to Use a Ramp?